sinzui/csv2icaltodo/README.md

 This script converts task lists exported to CSV format into ICal todo lists.

-These headers are supported: SUMMARY, TSTAMP, DUE, RRULE, PRIORITY, STATUS, CREATED, COMPLETED, SEQUENCE, LOCATION, DESCRIPTION.
+These headers are supported: SUMMARY, DTSTAMP, DUE, RRULE, PRIORITY, STATUS, CREATED, COMPLETED, SEQUENCE, LOCATION, DESCRIPTION.
 You can rename headers in an existing CSV to match the supported headers, then delete the unsupported headers and columns.